Fishing’s more fun when you follow the rules.

 When does the fishing season start, and when does it end?

-The last Saturday in March is designated as opening day and the fishing season will be closed to everyone two weeks prior to that date.
+The last Saturday in March is designated as opening day for all general fishing enterprise waters and the fishing season is closed to everyone two weeks prior to that date.
 The 2.2 miles of trophy trout fly-fishing waters on Raven Fork remain open year round.

 What are the fishing hours?